altruios/peer-net/readme.md

 clean up peer fill algorithm:
     - make it faster/balanced load;
     - test on non-trival network
+feed search algorithm:
+    - via tags, pass query effeciently through the network.
+        options:
+            - mass tag list stored on greped from posts each request or stored on post score update
-add tests
+            - flood fill filtered by search params? add tests
     -tests for correctness
     -tests for security from bad actors